-- 7. The expiry date of an option granted pursuant to the Option Plan must not be later than the fifth anniversary of the grant date, and any extension in the term of an option held by an option holder who is an insider of the Company at the time of the proposed extension will require disinterested shareholder approval. - 8.
-Options granted pursuant to the Option Plan will be subject to such vesting requirements as may be imposed by the Board, provided that options issued to investor relations service providers will vest over at least 12 months with no more than: (i) 1/4 of the options vesting no sooner than three months after the grant; (ii) another 1/4 of the options vesting no sooner than nine months after the grant; (iii) another 1/4 of the options vesting no sooner than 12 months after the grant. - 9.
-Any options granted pursuant to the Option Plan will terminate generally within 90 days of the option holder ceasing to act as a director, officer or employee of the Company, unless such cessation is on account of death.
+- Under the Legacy Option Plan, options may be granted to directors, officers, employees and consultants of the Company and its subsidiaries, or employees of companies providing certain management or consulting services to the Company or its subsidiaries. - 2.
+The maximum aggregate number of common shares issuable pursuant to options awarded under the Legacy Option Plan, together with the number of the Company's common shares issuable under outstanding security based compensation granted otherwise than under the Legacy Option Plan, may not exceed 10% of the issued and outstanding common shares from time to time. - 3.
+The exercise price of options granted pursuant to the Legacy Option Plan shall be determined by the Board, and shall be set at a minimum of the closing price of the Company's shares traded on the TSX Venture Exchange (the "Exchange") preceding the grant date, or such other price as may be required by the Exchange. - 4.
+The expiry date of an option granted pursuant to the Legacy Option Plan must not be later than the fifth anniversary of the grant date, and any extension in the term of an option held by an option holder who is an insider of the Company at the time of the proposed extension will require disinterested shareholder approval. - 5.
+Options granted pursuant to the Legacy Option Plan will be subject to such vesting requirements as may be imposed by the Board, provided that options issued to investor relations service providers will vest over at least 12 months with no more than: (i) 1/4 of the options vesting no sooner than three months after the grant; (ii) another 1/4 of the options vesting no sooner than six months after the grant; (iii) another 1/4 of the options vesting no sooner than nine months after the grant; and (iv) the remainder of the options vesting no sooner than 12 months after the grant.

+6. Any options granted pursuant to the Legacy Option Plan will terminate generally within 90 days of the option holder ceasing to act as a director, officer or employee of the Company, unless such cessation is on account of death.
 If such cessation is on account of death, the options terminate on the first anniversary of such cessation.
 Directors or officers who are terminated for failing to meet the qualification requirements of corporate legislation, removed by resolution of the shareholders, or removed by order of a securities commission or the Exchange shall have their options terminated as of the date of such termination as a director or officer.
 Employees or consultants who are terminated for cause or breach of contract, as applicable, or by order of a securities commission or the Exchange shall have their options terminated as of the date of such termination as an employee or consultant.
-Notwithstanding the foregoing, options granted to investor relations service providers will terminate 30 days following the date that the option holder ceases to be employed in such capacity, unless the option holder continues to be engaged as an employee or director or officer. - 10.
-The Option Plan provides that if a "Change of Control Event", as defined therein, occurs, the vesting of all options will be accelerated to a date or time immediately prior to the effective time of the Change of Control Event, subject to any required approval of the Exchange (and for greater certainty, options held by investor relations service providers will continue to vest as described above, unless otherwise approved by the Exchange).
+Notwithstanding the foregoing, options granted to investor relations service providers will terminate 30 days following the date that the option holder ceases to be employed in such capacity, unless the option holder continues to be engaged as an employee, director or officer.